tomjoht/tomjoht.github.io/_smartphones/flow/13-limits-of-growth-shifting-burdens.md

 series: "Journey away from smartphones"
 sidebar: sidebar_smartphones
 path1: smartphones/flow.html
 description: "I’ve slowed reading a bit and started watching Netflix more.
 Two system archetype theories to explain these dynamics.
-The archetypes “Limits to Growth” and “Shifting the Burden” from Peter Senge’s The Fifth Discipline, a classic about learning organizations, provide insight into how to move past plateaus."
+The archetypes “Limits to Growth” and “Shifting the Burden” from Peter Senge’s <i>The Fifth Discipline</i>, a classic about learning organizations, provide insight into how to move past plateaus."
 redirect_from:
 - /blog/limits-of-growth-shifting-burdens/
 last-modified: 2022-08-09